Hillsborough, North Carolina: Antebellum period and American Civil War

 Robert and Margaret Anna (née Robertson) Burwell ran a girl's academy called the Burwell School from 1837 to 1857 in their home on Churton Street.

 When the Civil War began, Hillsborough residents were reluctant to support secession, but many men went off to fight for the Confederacy.
-In March 1865, Confederate General Joseph E. Johnston wintered just outside Hillsborough at the large Dickson home.
-In the early 1980s this house was moved downtown in order to preserve it from commercial development; it now serves as the Hillsborough Welcome Center.
-The main portion of the Confederate Army of Tennessee was encamped around Greensboro.
+In March 1865, Confederate General Joseph E. Johnston and his troops wintered just outside Hillsborough at the Alexander Dickson home.
+In 1982 this house was moved downtown in order to preserve it from commercial development; it now serves as the Hillsborough Welcome Center.

 After sweeping through the South on his March to the Sea, Union General William T. Sherman camped in Raleigh.
 He offered an armistice to Johnston, who agreed to meet to discuss terms of surrender.
 Johnston, traveling east from Hillsborough, and Sherman, traveling west from Raleigh along the Hillsborough-Raleigh Road, met approximately halfway near present-day Durham (then Durham Station) at the home of James and Nancy Bennett.
 This farmhouse is now known as Bennett Place.
 The two generals met three times on April 17, 18, and finally on April 26, when they agreed on the final terms of surrender.
 Johnston surrendered 89,270 Southern troops who were still active in North Carolina, South Carolina, Georgia, and Florida.
 This was the largest surrender of troops during the war, and effectively ended the conflict.